zhuojuelee/acs730-ansible/README.md

 ansible --version
 ```

+### AWS Setup

+Get your AWS credentials from the AWS console and modify your `.aws/credentials`

 ### Private Key Setup

 The private key used in the commands was generated with the name `assignment1-keypair`.
 Make sure your key is also named this for the commands below to work.
 Or if you use a different name, make sure to modify the `--private-key` tag.